 Pretreatment devices such as Prinsco's SWQUs should be installed upstream of the chamber system to treat the initial stormwater runoff before it reaches the chamber system.
 Prinsco offers several standard units and also has the ability to customize units to meet the job specific requirements.
-Refer to Prinsco's SWQU Product Detail & Bypass Detail for more information.
+Refer to Prinsco's SWQU Product & Bypass details for more information.